ncatlab/nlab-content/pages/6/4/3/7/17346/content.md

 1. the graded chain complex of prop. \ref{E1PageOfStandardEAdamsSpectralSequenceIsEBarComplex} is the image under the [[hom-functor]] $F \coloneqq Hom_{E_\bullet(E)}(E_\bullet(Y),-)$ of an $F$-[[acyclic resolution]] of $E_\bullet(X)$.

-These two statements are prop. \ref{CategoryOfHopfComodulesIsAbelianIfHopfAlgebroidIsFlat} and lemma \ref{CoFreeHopfComodulesAreHomNAcyclicForProjectiveN} below.
+These two statements are prop. \ref{CategoryOfHopfComodulesIsAbelianIfHopfAlgebroidIsFlat} and prop. \ref{CoFreeHopfComodulesAreHomNAcyclicForProjectiveN} below.

 =--